Optimization Flags for WebGPU Compute Dispatches

 The foundation of an optimized compute pipeline begins at device.createComputePipeline().
 The WGSL entry point must explicitly declare @compute @workgroup_size(X, Y, Z) to align with hardware warp/wavefront boundaries.
 Modern GPUs schedule instructions in blocks of 32 (NVIDIA) or 64 (AMD/Intel) threads.
 Misaligned workgroup sizes force the driver to pad execution or underutilize SIMD lanes, directly degrading throughput for spatial tessellation and bounding volume hierarchy (BVH) traversal.

-When architecting Spatial Compute Shaders & Geometry Pipelines, descriptor set layout becomes a critical dispatch flag.
+When architecting Spatial Compute Shaders & Geometry Pipelines, bind group layout becomes a critical dispatch flag.
 The @group and @binding indices should remain contiguous across shader modules to minimize descriptor heap switching costs during multi-pass dispatches.
 Fragmented binding layouts trigger pipeline state object (PSO) recompilation or driver-side descriptor table rebuilds, introducing microsecond-scale latency that compounds across thousands of spatial tiles.

 Memory Access & Cache Coherency Modifiers